-The U.S. estate tax rate is 40%.
+The U.S. estate tax rate is 40% (as of 2023).
 Payment is usually due nine months after a person dies.
 This federal tax liability, often unanticipated, can put a tremendous burden on a family business.
 Liquidity (or lack there of) can be a huge challenge.
 Many families are forced to liquidate a business to pay the estate taxes due—often in a hurry, and realizing less than the business’s full value.
 Preparing now for this obligation can help reduce the strain on your family later.
 And help ensure your business’s survival and legacy.

 One of the greatest threats to the owners of a family business is “concentration.”
 That is, tying up personal wealth in a business and subjecting it to the same risks.
 Moving some personal wealth from your business into complementary investments can safeguard against such economic vulnerability.

 Successful family businesses anticipate tension and disagreements long before they happen.
 You can do so by being clear in your business objectives.
 Take steps to include other family members.
 The Helium Advisors team can help you create more effective family meetings and share strategies to open lines of communication.

 Every business owner, family, company and stage of life is different.
 But when it comes to succession planning, they all require the same things.
 Careful, thoughtful and expert attention.
 Help identifying and implementing the strategies that might best serve them.
 And an experienced and trusted partner to make it a smooth experience.

 Helium Advisors offers you access to our specialists.
 Private business advisory.
 Fiduciary services.
 Investments.
 And more.
 Let us work with you and your legal, tax and business advisors to develop a succession plan.
 One that honors what you’ve built—and helps it thrive for generations to come.
 A legacy.